Carley Smith

 What values are most important to you in your work and personal life?

-Honesty and integrity are the most important values to me, guiding both my professional work and my personal life.
+Honesty, integrity and accountability are the most important values to me, instilled at an early age and guide both my professional work and my personal life.